momed-0/dBox/README.md

 sudo ./dBox images
 ```

+##TODO

+- tmp files is not automatically cleaned up.Although it will reset on every reboot
+- Add the ability to pull and then run an image in one go.
+- Add support for tags to determine which version of an image to pull and run.
+- Add networking support via the network namespace.
+- Add option to remove the images locally stored

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.